Clitocybe glacialis: Microscopic characteristics

-The species is categorized as edible.
-Its odor is pleasant, but its taste is not distinctive.

 Similar species

 Clitocybe albirhiza is a brown-colored mushroom with similar stature, but it may be distinguished by the white rhizomorphs at the base of its stem, as well as fibrils on the cap that are arranged in zones.
 Melanoleuca angelesiana is another species found in the same environment; mature specimens of both species resemble each other.
 They are easier to differentiate when young, however, as C. glacialis has a silvery-grey bloom that is lacking in M. angelesiana.

 Habitat and distribution

 This mushroom is found at high elevations from late May until early August.
 It is referred to as a snowbank mushroom because fruit bodies typically appear around the edges of melting snowbanks.
 The species has been found in various locales in North America, including Idaho, Oregon, Washington, Montana, and Alberta.